-When a student is absent from school, his parent/guardian must call the appropriate class house before 10:00 a.m. on the day of the absence.
+When a student is absent from school, the parent/guardian must enter the absence in ParentVUE or call the appropriate House before 10:00 a.m. on the day of the absence.
 Otherwise, the student will be considered truant and subject to disciplinary action.
 Any deviation from this policy must be discussed in person with the Dean and is the parent's responsibility.
 After 48 hours, an unresolved absence becomes classified as unexcused.
+In addition, students who are excluded from school for noncompliance with the vaccination requirement can be considered as truant if the vaccination requirement is not met within five attendance days of the exclusion date.

-If a student must leave school before the end of the school day, they must first secure permission to leave from the House Secretary or face disciplinary action.
+If a student must leave school before the end of the school day, they must first secure permission to leave from the House Secretary or school nurse if leaving due to illness.
+Students who leave without doing so, will face disciplinary action.
 From time to time, we will have special schedules for such things as state/district testing, assemblies and special programs.
 All students are expected to be in attendance on these days.